Single sign-on with OpenID Connect

 Authentication Context Class Reference (ACR) values are optional and only required for advanced authentication configurations.

+Click Create provider.
+Your new configuration is now created and appears in the list.
 You are then redirected to the identity provider edit page, where you can finalize the configuration by accessing additional settings, configuring group mappings if needed, and activating the provider.

 Editing an OIDC configuration